myllynen/ansible-packer/roles/ansible_packer/README.md

 configuration options this role supports.

 Please see the
-[collection README.md](../../README.md) for higher level description.
+[collection README.md](../../README.md) for a higher level description.

 ## License